thomasleveil/b3-plugin-telnet/readme.txt

 Changelog
 ---------

-2011-06-08 - 1.0
+1.0 - 2011-06-08
   * first release

-2011-06-08 - 1.1
+1.1 - 2011-06-08
   * add message of the day
   * resolve ip to domain name upon connection

-2011-06-09 - 1.2
+1.2 - 2011-06-09
   * refactor TelnetAuthenticatedCommandProcessor so it is easier to add new commands
   * add /who /name

+1.3 - 2011-06-09
+  * refactor
+  * now telnet users authenticate using their B3 account (password must be set) use phpmyadmin or the password plugin : https://github.com/xlr8or/b3-plugin-password
+  * add commands !tlist and !tkick